Staying in Education until You’re 18

-By offering young people the opportunity to remain in education until they are 18, they actually have much more choice in deciding on the best route for them.
+Young people now have the opportunity to remain in education until they are 18.
+This means you actually have much more choice in deciding on the best route for you.

-A young person can shape their education and training opportunities to suit their own skills and aspirations to achieve the best possible outcome.
+You can shape your own education and training opportunities to suit your skills and aspirations to achieve the best possible outcome.

 This includes training such as apprenticeship or vocational courses (such as BTECs).
 Both qualify as remaining in education until you are 18.
-Apprenticeships and vocational courses also offer young people the opportunity to progress to university or to successfully start their career.
+Apprenticeships and vocational courses also offer you the opportunity to go to university or to start a career.

 Experience the working world

 It is essential for two reasons.
-First because industry experience provides you (the young person) with invaluable insight into the profession for which you are training.
-It gives context to the topics you are studying and demonstrates these principles when they are put into practice.
+Firstly, because industry experience teaches you about the profession you’re joining.
+Secondly, it gives context to the topics you are studying and demonstrates these principles when they are put into practice.

-However, some courses such as childcare, may require significantly more work experience.
-We have a fantastic team of Work Experience Coordinators who work across all curriculum areas, identifying brilliant opportunities for our learners.
+Some courses such as childcare may require more hours of work experience.
+We have a fantastic team of Work Experience Coordinators.
+They will help you find a placement that’s right for you.
 They work closely with our curriculum areas and employers.

 At Leicester College we believe that age should not be a barrier to education.
 Whether you are wanting to enhance your career prospects, learn a new skill or simply study a subject you love, we give you the opportunity to do just that.